Independence in Infinite Probabilistic Databases: Beyond Countable Domains

-We use the framework of \emph{standard PDBs} from \cite{GroheLindner2020} as our model for probabilistic databases over uncountable spaces.
-Apart from the structural benefits they enjoy (like measurability of queries \cite{GroheLindner2020}), their definition originates in point process theory, allowing us to translate results on Poisson point processes to probabilistic databases.
+In this section, we discuss a suitable notion of tuple-independence for PDBs with uncountable sample spaces.
+This is an application of the theory of point processes and of random measures, and builds on some more background from measure theory and general topology that can be looked up in \cref{app:prob,app:topo} whenever necessary.

-We now consider uncountable universes $\UU$ such as the set of real numbers.
-In uncountable spaces, the question, which sets carry a probability is not trivial anymore and needs to be handled with additional care.
-Following \cite{GroheLindner2020}, we require that the universe is given as a \emph{standard Borel space} $(\UU, \UUU)$.
-That is, $\UU$ is a Polish topological space, and $\UUU$ is the Borel $\sigma$-algebra on the space.
-Given a database schema $\tau$, this induces a natural $\sigma$-algebra $\FFF$ on the space $\Facts[\tau,\UU]$ of $(\tau, \UU)$-facts.
-Then $( \Facts[\tau,\UU], \FFF )$ is standard Borel too.
+We use the framework of \emph{standard PDBs} from \cite{GroheLindner2022}.
+From this point of view, a probabilistic database is nothing but a \emph{finite point process} \cite{DaleyVere-Jones2003}.
+Essentially, a finite point process is a probability distribution over finite sets or bags of elements (\enquote{points}) in some measurable space.
+In the case of PDBs, these points are the facts, and the number of times a particular fact occurs in an outcome of the point process gives its multiplicity in the corresponding database instance.

-\begin{remark} Intuitively, requiring that $(\UU,\UUU)$ is standard Borel ensures that the measurable structure of the universe is well-behaved.
-This is needed, for example to have well-defined query semantics \cite{GroheLindner2020}.
-The construction we sketch here can also be extended to support typed facts over multiple attribute domains.
-We do not need this greater generality for the discussions that follow and refer the reader to \cite{GroheLindner2020} for the full construction. \end{remark}
+In the following, let $\UU$ be an uncountable universe.
+Following \cite{GroheLindner2022}, we require that the universe is given as a \emph{standard Borel space} $(\UU,\UUU)$.
+That is, $\UU$ is a Polish topological space with Borel $\sigma$-algebra $\UUU$.
+Given a database schema $\tau$, this induces a natural $\sigma$-algebra $\FFF$ on the space $\FF[\tau,\UU]$ of $(\tau,\UU)$-facts, which in turn generates a natural $\sigma$-algebra for probabilistic databases through the events